Oklahoma: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Oklahoma, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Oklahoma's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Oklahoma collects a 3.25% state sales tax rate on the purchase of all vehicles.
 However it must be noted that the first 1,500 dollars spent on the vehicle would not be taxed in the usual way; the cost for the first 1,500 dollars is a flat 20 dollar fee.
-The maximum tax that can be charged is 475 dollars.

 In addition to taxes, car purchases in Oklahoma may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.